stas00/porting/transformers/fairseq-wmt19/README.md

 ```
 Wait a second - those aren't the ids that we got after `binarize`, which should be `10217` and `1419` correspondingly.

 It took some investigating to find out that the vocab file ids aren't the ids used by the model and that internally it remaps them to new ids once the vocab file is loaded.
 Luckily, I didn't need to figure out how exactly it was done.
-Instead, I just used `fairseq.data.dictionary.Dictionary.load` to load the dictionary, which performed all the re-mappings, - and I then saved the final dictionary.
-I found out about that `Dictionary` class by running `fairseq` code with debugger.
+Instead, I just used `fairseq.data.dictionary.Dictionary.load` to load the dictionary (*), which performed all the re-mappings, - and I then saved the final dictionary.
+I found out about that `Dictionary` class by stepping through `fairseq` code with debugger.

+* footnote: the more I work on porting models and datasets, the more I realize that putting the original code to work for me, rather than trying to replicate it, is a huge time saver and most importantly that code has already been tested - it's too easy to miss something and down the road discover big problems!
+After all, at the end, none of this conversion code will matter, since only the data it generated will be used by `transformers` and its end users.

 Here is the relevant part of the conversion script:

 ```
 from fairseq.data.dictionary import Dictionary def rewrite_dict_keys(d):
-    # (1) remove word breaking symbol, (2) add word ending symbol where the word is not broken up,
+    # (1) remove word breaking symbol
+    # (2) add word ending symbol where the word is not broken up,
     # e.g.: d = {'le@@': 5, 'tt@@': 6, 'er': 7} => {'le': 5, 'tt': 6, 'er</w>': 7}
     d2 = dict((re.sub(r"@@$", "", k), v) if k.endswith("@@") else (re.sub(r"$", "</w>", k), v) for k, v in d.items())
     keep_keys = "<s> <pad> </s> <unk>".split()